zyteo/Login_SpringBoot/readme.md

 Decided to try another way, use Java springboot backend with mongoDB + CRUD.
 Then I utilise reactJS frontend for hashing PW + JWT.
 Quite confident I can do it.

+- 19 Dec: Got the springboot backend set up done, successfully tested with postman.
+Will work on setting up and integrating frontend.

 ```
 ---